hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 * Electric tracks this and sends a stream of individual `k` and `v` updates over network.
 * The collection value `system-props` is not accessed from client scope, so Electric will not move it.
 Values are only moved if they are accessed.

+FAQ: "It seems scary that Electric blurs the lines between client and server?"
+* I reject "blurs the line", in our opinion the boundary is *precise and clear*
+* In fact, Electric v3 allows the programmer to draw much more intricate boundaries than ever before
+* Electric is a surgical tool offering *tremendous precision* - it is not "blurry"

 Network transparent composition is not the heavy, leaky abstraction you might think it is

 * The DAG representation of the program makes this simple to do